• Our Faith

 • Communicate progress in ecumenical/interfaith work to the diocese

-Ecumenism and Interfaith Networks
+Ecumenism and Interfaith Networks Expand

 The Commission works with various groups around Auckland and wider to promote and grow ecumenical and interfaith endeavours.